RaidPRDev/firebase-webpack-lib/README.md

 # firebase-webpack-lib
+We are using webpack to bundle out Firebase library.
 Bundles specific modules into a single library file.
 This enables us to make the smallest possible library without having any modules that are not being used.

 ## Prerequisites

 #### Node.js
 Before you can start, you need to have Node.js 8.0.0 or greater installed on your machine.

-#### Webpack
-You will also need webpack installed
+To download Node.js visit https://nodejs.org/en/download/.

 ## Build Instructions